AndrewDMorgan/Pygame-Engine/README.md

     - held
     - released
     - up
+- Keys (Enum)
+    - rightCommand (the intager value representing it)
+    - leftCommand (the intager value representing it)
 - Manager
     - Public Variables
         - events (a list of the gathered special events)